-The UEF plate (as seen in the inset in figure 1 and at the upper right of figure 2) is a single-piece construction and consists of five connected rings, through which pass the guide tubes.
-The central guide ring is attached to four surrounding rings positioned at 45°, 135°, 225° and 315°.
-The central and surrounding rings have outer diameters of 50 mm and 62 mm, respectively.
+The UEF plate (Figure 1 inset and Figure 2 upper right) is of single-piece construction and consists of five connected rings, through which pass the guide tubes.
+The central guide ring is attached to four surrounding rings positioned at 45°, 135°, 225°, and 315°.
+The central and surrounding rings have outer diameters of 50 mm and 62 mm respectively.
 The center-to-center distance between adjacent outer rings is 102.87 mm.